-Proportion of businesses reporting decreases or
+Proportion of businesses reporting decreases or increases in revenue over past month by size

 Note: 'size' in the right-hand chart refers to the number of employees.
 Source: ABS, Business Conditions and Sentiments, June 2021.
 Return to "What's New".